Liviu Deleanu

-Liviu Deleanu (born Lipe Kligman; 21 February 1911, Iași – 12 May 1967, Chișinău) was a Moldovan and Romanian poet and playwright, a doyen of postwar Moldovan literature.
+Liviu Deleanu (born Lipe Kligman; 21 February 1911– 12 May 1967) was a Moldovan and Romanian poet and playwright, a doyen of postwar Moldovan literature.

 Biography

 In Iași

 Liviu Deleanu was born in Iași, the capital of the Romanian province of Moldavia, in a house on strada Veche (Veche street) in 1911.
 His father, Semi (Shmil) Kligman, was a poet in Yiddish and Hebrew, who supported his earliest poetic efforts.
 Deleanu hated his childhood, recalling the privations faced by him and his mother after his father was conscripted during the First World War.
 His mother, who was not well educated, instilled in him a love of language and folk imagination.
 However, it was his aunt, famous in the family for her verses, from whom he inherited his poetic gift.

 Deleanu studied at a cheder and at a Romanian gymnasium.
 At age 11, he began an apprenticeship as a lithographer and a proofreader, and quickly entered the literary life.
-He joined the magazine Vitrina Literarǎ (Literary showcase) as a staff-member at the age of 16, where he wrote under the pseudonyms Cliglon and C.L.
+He joined the magazine Vitrina Literară (Literary showcase) as a staff-member at the age of 16, where he wrote under the pseudonyms Cliglon and C.L.
 Deleanu.
 The same year, under the name Liviu Deleanu, he published his first collection of poetry Oglinzi fermecate (Magic mirrors).

 In 1928, along with the poet Virgil Gheorghiu (1903-1977), Deleanu founded his own journal Prospect (subtitled Simptom literar), which was recognised by George Călinescu in his authoritative Istoria literaturii române (History of Romanian Literature) as one of the first modernist periodicals published in Romania.
 In the first three issues, edited by Deleanu himself, appeared poems by him and Virgil Gheorghiu; from the fourth issue onwards, other names appeared as well: Mihail Bicleanu, Sașa Pană, Aurel Zaremba and others.